 Based on the received indication that transfer of NAS Command message in step 8, the Reader RAN allocates the RAN NGAP ID and keeps the NGAP context for this selected AIoT Device.

-12. The AMF/AIoTMF constructs the entire AIoT Device ID by adding the MASK information on the partial AIoT Device ID.
-The AMF/AIoTMF performs validation based on the device subscription-like information received from the UDM, including Device ID validation.
-The AMF/AIoTMF updates the device status for this AIoT Device in the UDM, e.g. last serving node.
+12. The AIoTMF constructs the entire AIoT Device ID by adding the MASK information on the partial AIoT Device ID.
+The AIoTMF performs validation based on the device subscription-like information received from the UDMAAA, including Device ID validation.
+The AIoTMF updates the device status for this AIoT Device in the UDM/AAA, e.g. last serving node.

-If the device status indicates "TO BE DISABLED" for AIoT_Inventory or AIoT_Command service operation,
+If the device status indicates "TO BE DISABLED" for AIoT_Inventory or AIoT_Read or AIoT_Write service operation,

-- In the case of AIoT_Inventory service operation, the AMF/AIoTMF records the AIoT Device ID and the serving node for this AIoT device.
-In a later time, the AMF/AIoTMF performs the step 7~16 to disable this AIoT Device.
+- In the case of AIoT_Inventory service operation, the AIoTMF records the AIoT Device ID and the serving Reader node for this AIoT device.
+In a later time, the AIoTMF performs the step 7~16 to disable this AIoT Device.

-- In the case of AIoT_Command service operation, the AMF/AIoTMF in step 13 proceeds as AIoT_Disable service operation instead of AIoT_Command service operation to disable this AIoT Device.
+- In the case of AIoT_Read or AIoT_Write service operation, the AIoTMF in step 13 proceeds as AIoT_Disable service operation instead of AIoT_ Read or AIoT_Write service operation to disable this AIoT Device.

 If the device status indicates "DISABLED", the AIoT Device ID of this AIoT Device is discarded and subsequent steps are not pursued for this AIoT Device.

-13. [Conditional] If the AIoT service operation is AIoT_Command or AIoT_Disable service operation, the AMF/AIoTMF constructs the corresponding AIoT Command NAS messages (e.g. AIoT Read Service Request NAS message, AIoT Write Service Request NAS message, AIoT Disable Service Request NAS message), and the AIoT Device operation command related parameters as described in step 3 are payload of the AIoT Command NAS message.
+13. [Conditional] If the AIoT service operation is AIoT_Read or AIoT_Write or AIoT_Disable service operation, the AIoTMF constructs the corresponding AIoT Command NAS messages (e.g. AIoT Read Service Request NAS message, AIoT Write Service Request NAS message, AIoT Disable Service Request NAS message), and the AIoT Device operation command related parameters as described in step 3 are payload of the AIoT Command NAS message.

-The AMF/AIoTMF sends the AIoT Command NAS message to the AIoT Device.
+The AIoTMF sends the AIoT Command NAS message to the AIoT Device.
 This AIoT Command NAS message is sent to RAN/Reader over AIoT- NGAP message (Task ID, RAN NGAP ID, CN NGAP ID, AIoT NAS), and then the AIoT Command NAS message is relayed by Reader RAN to the AIoT Device over A-Uu message.

-14. [Conditional] If the AIoT Device receives the AIoT Command NAS message, the AIoT Device generates the results of the AIoT Device operation command and sends the AIoT Command Service Accept NAS message to AMF/AIoTMF.
-The results of the AIoT Device operation command are carried as payload of the AIoT Command Service Accept NAS message.
-The AIoT NAS message is sent to Reader RAN over A-Uu message and then the AIoT NAS message is relayed by Reader RAN to AMF/AIoTMF over AIoT-NGAP message (Task ID, RAN NGAP ID, CN NGAP ID, AIoT NAS).
+14. [Conditional] If the AIoT Device receives an AIoT Command NAS message (e.g., Read Service Request, Write Service Request, Disable Service Request), the AIoT Device generates the results of the AIoT Device operation command and sends the AIoT Command Service Accept or Reject NAS message to AIoTMF depending on whether the command was successful or not.
+The results (including appropriate cause value if failed) of the AIoT Device operation command are carried as payload of the AIoT Command Service Accept or Reject NAS message.
+The AIoT NAS message is sent to Reader RAN over A-Uu message and then the AIoT NAS message is relayed by Reader RAN to AIoTMF over AIoT-NGAP message (Task ID, RAN NGAP ID, CN NGAP ID, AIoT NAS).

 If the AIoT Device receives the AIoT Disable Service Request NAS message, the AIoT Device needs to perform validation with the received password.